fastdevice/Pivot/README.md

 These scripts are written in PHP and require https://silex.symfony.com/

-You can create a virtual host pointing to the 'Pivot' directory allowing for the below.
+You can create a virtual host pointing to the 'pivot' directory allowing for yourdomain.com/

 yourdomain.com/brg/{from}/{to}